akash-network/docs/README.md

 ### What makes Akash different from centralized Cloud platforms?

-Like AirBNB for server hosting, Akash is a marketplace that gives you control over the price you pay and the amenities included \(we call them attributes\).
+Akash is Airbnb for Compute.
+Unlike Airbnb, where "hosts" sets the price and terms and "guests" choose, Akash is a reverse auction marketplace that gives consumers of cloud resources - developers and businesses (**tenants**, "guests" in Airbnb) - full control over the price and terms \(we call them attributes\) and **providers** ("hosts"), bid.
 Akash gives app developers an instant, zero-click command line tool for leasing and deploying apps right from a terminal.
 Akash taps into the massive market of underutilized resources sitting idle in the estimated 8.4 million data centers globally.
-This allows Akash to provide more variety and better pricing.
-Any cloud-native and containerized applications running on centralized cloud can run faster and at lower cost on the Akash decentralized cloud.
+This allows Akash to provide dynamic pricing and variety of compute resources.
+Any containerized application running on centralized cloud can run faster, scale quickly at lower costs on the Akash decentralized cloud.

 ### What makes Akash different from decentralized VM platforms?